What Is Relational Trauma?

 Unlike a one-time traumatic event (like a car accident), relational trauma usually develops over time through ongoing negative experiences.Impacts attachment and trust:

-People with relational trauma may struggle with intimacy, boundaries, trust, and emotional regulation.
-It sometimes results in insecure attachment patterns.Examples of relational trauma:
+People with relational trauma may struggle with intimacy, boundaries, trust, and emotion regulation.
+Trauma sometimes results in insecure attachment patterns.Developmental impact:

-When it happens in early life, it can disrupt the development of a stable sense of self, affect brain development, and lead to complex PTSD (C-PTSD).
+When it happens in early life, it can disrupt the development of a stable sense of self, affect brain development & chemistry, and lead to Complex Post-Traumatic Stress (C-PTSD).

 Common Effects: